 - 7. To add a value for a list-type tag, do the following: - a.
 From the Tags list, select the tag. - b.
-Next to Values, click Add Value . - c.
+Next to Values, click Add Value 💽. - c.
 In the Add Value dialog box, type a value, and then click OK. - d.
-To use this value as the default for the new tag, select Default.
-If no default is selected, the default value is empty. - e.
-To add a description for the value, enter it in the Description box. - f.
-Repeat steps a through e until you have added all the tag values.
+To use this value as the default for the new tag, select a value in the Values list, and then select Default on the right.

+If no default is selected, the default value for the custom tag is empty.

+- e.
+To add a description for the value, type it in the Description box. - f.
+Repeat steps b through e until you have added all the tag values. - 8.
+To add a description for any tag type: - a.
+From the Tags list, select the tag. - b.
+Type a description in the Description box on the right.